-I recently traveled to Portland, OR for #WDS2012 (see my full summit recap here).
+I recently traveled to Portland, OR for a conference.

 It was my first time there, so I was excited to see what the city had to offer.